thymikee/jest-preset-angular/README.md

 - `"moduleNameMapper"` – if you're using absolute imports here's how to tell Jest where to look for them; uses regex
 - `"setupFilesAfterEnv"` – this is the heart of our config, in this file we'll setup and patch environment within tests are running
 - `"transformIgnorePatterns"` – unfortunately some modules (like @ngrx) are released as TypeScript files, not pure JavaScript; in such cases we cannot ignore them (all node_modules are ignored by default), so they can be transformed through TS compiler like any other module in our project.
 - `"snapshotSerializers"` - array of serializers which will be applied to snapshot the code.
 Note: by default angular adds some angular-specific attributes to the code (like `ng-reflect-*`, `ng-version="*"`, `_ngcontent-c*` etc).
 This package provides serializer to remove such attributes.
 This makes snapshots cleaner and more human-readable.
 To remove such specific attributes use `AngularNoNgAttributesSnapshotSerializer` serializer.
-You need to add `AngularNoNgAttributesSnapshotSerializer` serializer manually (see [`example` app configuration](https://github.com/thymikee/jest-preset-angular/blob/master/example/package.json#L47-L51)).
+You need to add `AngularNoNgAttributesSnapshotSerializer` serializer manually (see [`test` app configuration](https://github.com/thymikee/jest-preset-angular/blob/master/e2e/test-app-v9/package.json#L47-L51)).

 ## [AST Transformer](https://github.com/thymikee/jest-preset-angular/blob/master/src/InlineHtmlStripStylesTransformer.ts)